Almost Universally Optimal Distributed Laplacian Solvers via Low-Congestion Shortcuts: Omitted Proofs

 \begin{corollary}[Parallel Contraction] Consider a graph $G$ which is $\rho$-minor distributed into a communication network $\overline{G}$ for which \Cref{assumption:minor_aggregation} holds for some $Q = Q(\rho)$.
 If $F$ represents a subset of the edges of graph $G$, we can obtain with high probability a $\rho$-minor distribution of $G / F$ into $\overline{G}$ in $\widetilde{O}(Q(\rho))$ rounds. \end{corollary}

 Recall that the notation $G / F$ implies the graph obtained from $G$ after contracting all the edges in the set $F \subseteq E(G)$.

-\subsection{Ultra-Sparsification: Proof of \texorpdfstring{\Cref{lemma:ultra_sparsification}}{}}
+\subsection{Ultra-Sparsification: Proof of \Cref{lemma:ultra_sparsification}}

-The first ingredient required for \Cref{lemma:ultra_sparsification} is a distributed version of the celebrated Alon-Karp-Peleg-West (AKPW) low-stretch spanning tree construction \cite{10.1137/S0097539792224474}, which is due to Ghaffari, Karrenbauer, Kuhn, Lenzen, and Patt-Shamir \cite{10.1145/2767386.2767440}.
+The first ingredient required for \Cref{lemma:ultra_sparsification} is a distributed version of the celebrated Alon-Karp-Peleg-West (AKPW) low-stretch spanning tree construction \cite{10.1137/S0097539792224474}, which is due to \citet{10.1145/2767386.2767440}.
 We commence by stating their definition of a \emph{distributed $N$-node cluster graph}, which incidentally was the basis for \Cref{definition:low_congestion-minor}.

 \begin{definition}[Distributed Cluster Graph, \cite{10.1145/2767386.2767440}] A distributed $N$-node cluster graph is a $5$-tuple $\mathcal{G} = (\mathcal{V}, \mathcal{E}, \mathcal{L}, \mathcal{T}, \psi)$ satisfying the following properties: